 The most important thing, however, I have already checked off, for as I am writing this, I am past 100 days… And freedom is flowing through my veins again!
 My blood is liberated, as is my sperm.
 I ejaculated.
 Now I feel free.
 Total fucking freedom.
 Nothing else.
 I did not even bother getting laid.
 I took it into my own hands and liberated myself.
 From myself.
 From the shackles of my own misguided discipline.
 I have cast out the demons of my sexual repression.
 And I feel great.

-Self-denial of pleasure is only good if that is what one’s True Will demands and if it is necessary to achieve a concrete goal.
+Self-denial of pleasure is good if that is what one’s True Will demands and if it is necessary to achieve a concrete goal.
 Sexual asceticism just for the sake of it is bullshit.
 I would not even recommend it for the learning experience.

 - Alan Watts on NoFap and Sexual Asceticism